shenz708/example/README.md

 # Example Site

 This is a sample readme file for our GitHub Example Repo.
+We are learning Markdown.

+* This is meant to be an example.
+* Markdown is really fast.